-Validating whether a transaction does not conflict with the database is done by an algorithm.
+Validating whether a transaction does not conflict with the database is done through an algorithm.
 Every change to the blockchain must be validated again.

-When a transaction is made, it is almost immediately known in the blockchain network.
-The transaction first ends up in a so-called ‘mempool’.
-This is a kind of reservoir in which all transactions that have not yet been processed are stored.
+When a transaction is made, it is almost immediately informed in the blockchain network.
+The transaction first ends up in a so-called ‘mempool’, this is a kind of reservoir in which all transactions that have not yet been processed are stored.
 In general, the transactions with the highest transaction fee are the first to be included in the next block.
 This is called a confirmation.
-For transactions with a very low fee it can take a long time to be confirmed in the blockchain.
+For transactions with a very low fee, it can take a long time to be confirmed in the blockchain.
 For Bitcoin, only a limited number of transactions can be included in each block.

 A block is created by calculating a mathematical puzzle, the so-called ‘nonce’.
 This is done by fast computers, which in the cryptocurrency world are called ‘miners’.
 As soon as a miner has solved the mathematical puzzle, the transactions in the block are added to the blockchain.
 This makes the transaction final and permanent.
 This can never be changed again.
 The miner is rewarded with 12.5 bitcoin and the ‘fees’ linked to each transaction in that block.

 The more people or companies that decide to go mining, the more difficult, and therefore, more energy intensive it becomes to solve the mathematical calculation.
 You can calculate your mining power for every algorithm to see how profitable it is to mine.
 The amount of minutes which it takes to generate a new block is predetermined.
 For Bitcoin, this occurs every ten minutes.
 The more miners there are, the greater the degree of difficulty.
 This ensures that the average time it will take for a new block to be generated remains a minimum of ten minutes.
 It also works the other way around.
 The complexity decreases when there are fewer miners.

 Due to energy intensive process the protocol is being increasingly criticised.